Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 }
 ```

 You can see that the stream read is done using the raw access intrinsic to the streams intrinsic.
-This is due to the fact that if the stream name given in the parameter list is used (even with restrict) the compiler is unable to schedule them on the same clock cycle.
+This is due to the fact that if the stream name given in the parameter list is used (even with restrict), the compiler is unable to schedule them on the same clock cycle.

 At the graph level, all kernels are first declared in a class: